• About

 Two performers are on stage in a dimly lit venue, each holding a microphone.
 One performer on the left is wearing a long‑sleeved black shirt with a graphic design and has one arm raised.
 The performer on the right is wearing a light-colored T‑shirt with printed text and a cap, holding the microphone close to their mouth.
 Blue and purple stage lighting highlights the scene, and a backdrop featuring a city skyline silhouette is visible behind them.

-Liverpool Music Month will be followed by Liverpool Summer of Music, a city-region-wide celebration of live music and cultural events taking place from June through to August.
+Liverpool Music Month acts as the launchpad for a broader Liverpool Summer of Music, which continues from June through to August.

 From the stage of The Cavern Club and global arena shows to the region’s legendary grassroots spaces, Liverpool has shaped the sound of modern music.